michaelburks/tf-midi/README.md

 # tf-midi
-Some models trained on data extracted from midi files for music composition.
+Some tensorflow models for music composition trained on data extracted from midi files.

-Part of my broader "Atone" musical understanding projects.